peytonmford/PyBer_Analysis/README.md

 ### Purpose
 The purpose of this analysis is to show the different city types of PyBer Riding and the ride-sharing data, more specifically the fares by each city, total drivers by each city, and total rides by city.
 We are doing this analysis to show which city types are creating the most revenues to make decisions in the future, regarding the company.
 ## Results
-The results of these analyses is to show last years data and how the city types compare in three categories: total drivers, total rides, total fares, the average fare per ride and driver, and the total fares per city type .
+The results of these analyses is to show last years data and how the city types compare in three categories: total drivers, total rides, the average fare per ride and driver, and the total fares per city type .
 In all of the results, Urban city type has the overall largest percentages in all the analyses.
 ###### Total Rides
 ![Fig6](Analysis/Fig6.png)